devzero-inc/product-docs/devzero-storage/overview.md

 ## Persistent Volumes

 Persistent volumes are network-backed block devices that are mounted to workspaces.
 This ensures that changes made inside a workspace are resilient to restarts, etc.

+## Object Storage
+Object storage is a netword-based storage system that stores data as unstructured objects, as opposed to a hierarchical filesystem.
+Common Object store services include AWS S3 and Microsoft Azure Blob Storage.
+DevZero uses an S3-compatible object store backed by Ceph.